 As you start to think about living independently, you have the right to get support from us.

-Your personal adviser is there to support and work with you.
+After you turn 16 years old, you'll be allocated a personal adviser to support and work with you.
 Their role is to keep in touch with you to make sure you're doing well and getting the support you need.

 - Make sure you have a safe, suitable place to live.